List of Winner concert tours: Winner Everywhere Tour

 Everywhere Tour is Winner's first-ever world concert tour, following their second studio album, EVERYD4Y.
 The world tour commenced with an opening show in Seoul on August 19, 2018.
 On November 5, 2018, YG Entertainment confirmed that Winner will be holding an Encore Concert on January 5, 2019, in Seoul.
-Following the news, on November 14, 2018, it was also announced that they will also start their first-ever tour in North America, held in 7 cities from January 15 – 29, 2020.
+Following the news, on November 14, 2018, it was also announced that they will also start their first-ever tour in North America, held in 7 cities during January 15–29, 2020.

 Winner Japan Tour 2019

 Winner Cross Tour

 Cross Tour is Winner's second world concert tour, which was supposed to be held in 9 cities across Asia, including the Opening Act and Encore in South Korea.
-However, unfortunately the final stop in Singapore and Encore in Seoul was cancelled due to the COVID-19 pandemic, hence only 11 shows was successfully held.
+However, the final stop in Singapore and Encore in Seoul was cancelled due to the COVID-19 pandemic, hence only 11 shows was successfully held.
 The series of events led to the group holding a free online live concert entitled "Winner Cross Special Live" through Naver V Live on February 14, 2020, where they performed live singing and dancing for 2 hours, garnering almost 1 million attendees.

 Winner 2022 Concert: The Circle

-The Circle is Winner's first full-group concert after their 2-years hiatus, following Jinwoo and Seunghoon's military discharge in January 2022.
+The Circle is Winner's first full-group concert after their 2-year hiatus, following Jinwoo and Seunghoon's military discharge in January 2022.
 The event was held on April 30 and May 1, 2022, at the Olympic Park Olympic Hall, Seoul.
 While the April 30 event was only run in person, the concert on May 1 was also available for online streaming.